Page compiled from visits to the city. Porto is not in the

 Massarelos, the depot (and museum) along by the river to

 Passeio Alegre.
-Currently operating every 12 minutes.
+Currently operating daily every 20 minutes

 Route

-return to service in 2024.
+return to service in autumn 2024, but has not yet.

 All historic lines are included in the standard ANDANTE

-ticketing system, but if you pay cash on board it will cost €3
+ticketing system, but if you pay cash on board it will cost

-three routes.
-A tram museum ticket also includes rides on these
+ticket also includes rides on these routes.
+NB The ANDANTE TOUR

-longer valid on these old trams.
+tickets are not valid on these old trams.

 FC Porto play at the Estádio do Dragão, which is on